tomaae/obs-instant-replay/README.md

 ![Configure script](https://raw.githubusercontent.com/tomaae/obs-instant-replay/github-resources/obs_scripts_config.png)

 # Instant Replay Standalone Triggering configuration
+*Instant Replay Standalone Triggering script is used only to let viewers/moderators trigger replay.
+If you do not require this functionality, you will not need this.*
 1. Prepare standalone triggering
 (1) Download and install Python 3.7
-(2) Navigate into "instant-replay-standalone" directory (3) Rename file "settings.json.template" to "settings.json"
+(2) Navigate into "instant-replay-standalone" directory
+(3) Rename file "settings.json.template" to "settings.json"

 2. Configure standalone triggering
 (1) Edit "settings.json"